What are the attributes that make a great CEO?

 So let’s end with two more uplifting examples.
 While some crises are immediate and apparent, dominating news channels 24/7, others are subtler and more enduring.
 Dealing with these takes talented but also brave leaders who are willing to lead by example literally.

 Despite the sale of firearms accounting for a significant portion of his company’s profits, the CEO of the US retailer Dick’s Sporting Goods persuaded his board to stop selling guns and ammo in their stores in response to the tragic rise in the number of school shootings over the past few years.
-Rather than do the popular or strategic thing, Ed Stack decided he and the company had a moral imperative to be a part of the solution.
+Rather than do the popular or strategic thing, Ed Stack decided he and the company had a moral imperative to show some crisis leadership and be a part of the solution.

 ‘Moral imperative’ could be the title of outgoing Patagonia CEO Rose Marcario’s autobiography.
 Under her watch, Patagonia has sued the Trump Whitehouse for reducing the size of Utah’s Bears Ears National Monument.
 The company has committed to only providing custom clothing for companies that have a compelling sustainability plan.
 Plus, Marcario donated the US$10 million in savings that Patagonia unwillingly received due to tax cuts the company disagreed with to non-profit organizations dedicated to fighting climate change.

 While taking a stand on environmental issues, Marcario has overseen the unprecedented growth of Patagonia.
-It would be cynical and unfair to Marcario to say that great leaders turn a crisis into an opportunity – Patagonia has always been a brand based on strong environmental values.
-However, influential leaders certainly see a crisis as not just something to survive but as an opportunity to improve.
+It would be cynical and unfair to Marcario to claim that leadership is about turning a crisis into an opportunity – Patagonia has always been a brand based on strong environmental values.
+However, influential leaders certainly see a crisis as not just something to survive but as a chance to improve.

 At a time when large portions of the world have lost faith in our political leaders (except in New Zealand, of course), brands and organizations can go beyond the confines of business and show both employees and the wider population how we can face up to and navigate these extraordinary times.